On Thursday, the Pentagon used the largest non-nuclear bomb in its arsenal against a large group of Daesh terrorists in Afghanistan.

 The Achilles’ heel of such weapons is its limited operation range.
 The Shkval is capable of hitting a target at a distance of only up to 13 km.

-Posted by GPD on April 16, 2017, With 1965 Reads Filed under Military.
+Posted by GPD on April 16, 2017, With 1987 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.